Francis Fitzwilliams

 Francis Morshead Lloyd Fitzwilliams (1907-1976) was an Irish born English rower.

-Rowing
+Biography

-He competed in the coxless four at the 1930 British Empire Games for England and won a gold medal with Arthur Harby, Humphrey Boardman and Hugh Edwards and won a second gold medal as part of the eight.
+He competed in the coxless four at the 1930 British Empire Games for England and won a gold medal, with Arthur Harby, Humphrey Boardman and Hugh Edwards and won a second gold medal as part of the eight.

-Personal life

 He was a clerk at the time of the 1930 Games.